 Managers should work with the employee to evaluate their request to telework, considering telework suitability criteria and maintaining consistency and equity of decisions across their organization.
 If there is uncertainty about the potential effectiveness of a proposed telework arrangement, the manager may consider allowing the employee to telework on a pilot basis.
 A review period should be established, after which a decision can be made about regular telework.

 There may be circumstances in which a request for telework cannot be approved.
 In order to demonstrate consistency and equity within the unit, it is important the denial is explained to the employee and is based upon policy, impact on unit operations, and/or the employee’s past performance.

 Document the telework arrangement

 A telework agreement is a written plan outlining the understanding of, and commitment to, teleworking as mutually agreed upon by the employee and their department, and is required for regular telework arrangements.
-At a minimum, a telework agreement should follow the general provisions of Telework Plan and Agreement (MS Word) and at a minimum define:
+At a minimum, a telework agreement should follow the general provisions of Telework Agreement - Hybrid or Occasional (MS Word) and at a minimum define:

 - A work schedule that specifies telework days and hours of work.

 - Telework location and request process for approval prior to moving telework location out of Washington State.

 - Required methods of communication specific to telework (e.g., Zoom, phone, email).

 - The duration of the telework arrangement.